 One of the leading Big Data companies investigated the impact of Big Data.
 This company found out how Amazon introduced a unique search option ‘search-inside-the-books’.
 With this feature, it generated results that included every single word inside the book.
 This feature improved the user’s reading experience.

-Use of Big Data in Technology
+Use of Big Data for Digital Transformation

 When we talk about giant technology companies we not only talk about the workload that Big Data reduces.
 We talk also about the improvement in customer retention and satisfaction.
 A software giant utilises Big Data to conduct controlled experiments in order to improve its products and services.
-With Big Data Analytics it analyses the variability in the data.

 A technology behemoth, on the other hand, boosts its sales and marketing processes by storing approximately 1.5 million customer records, received through big-data.
 With effective Digital Transformation, the company invests in the latest cutting-edge technologies to simplify the information sharing process and create operational transparency.